Big Brother Brasil 3: Future appearances

 In 2010, Joseane Oliveira returned to compete in Big Brother Brasil 10, she finished in 17th place in the competition.

 In 2013, Dhomini Ferreira, the winner from this season, returned to compete in Big Brother Brasil 13, he finished in 15th place in the competition.

 In 2020, Dhomini Ferreira, appeared to compete in Made In Japão, he finished in a joint 7th place in the competition, Sabrina Sato was the show host.

-In 2023, Juliana Alves appeared in Dança dos Famosos 20, she still in the competition.
+In 2023, Juliana Alves appeared in Dança dos Famosos 20, she finished in 9th place in the competition.

+In 2025, Juliana Alves and Sabrina Sato, appeared at the BBB: The Documentary as one of the interviewed housemates.

+In 2025, Dhomini Ferreira appeared with his wife Adriana Leizer in Power Couple Brasil 7, they finished as runner-up from the competition.